 And here is my response to Steve’s post:

 I saw your Youtube videos of your BC training 2x2s and there were many key issues on the DVD that you missed.
-You can see other examples of how these issues effect training in video clips by doing a search on my blog (www.susangarrettdogagility.com).
-I am not saying that you can not make any mistakes and still get great results with the 2×2 method– but when you err in 4 key areas of importance I believe training ANYthing with ANY method would then be a challenge for even an experienced dog trainer.
+You can see other examples of how these issues affect training in video clips by doing a search on my blog (www.susangarrettdogagility.com).
+I am not saying that you can not make any mistakes and still get great results with the 2×2 method-– but when you err in 4 key areas of importance I believe training ANYthing with ANY method would then be a challenge for even an experienced dog trainer.